Retirement, Investments, & Insurance for Individuals Build your knowledge 8 ways you can save on taxes in 2023

 7 min read |

-How to save on taxes?
+Can you save on taxes?
+That depends on a lot of factors, including when you file, how much you make, and what financial goals and plans you have for the year.
 These eight strategies may help you keep more of your hard-earned money.

 1. File on time.

-If you don’t file federal taxes or file for an extension by April 18, 2023, you may face hefty fines.
+The consequences of filing late or not requesting an extension by April 15, 2024, may be a hefty fine.
 State tax filing deadlines vary, so check with your state’s department of revenue.

 Tax deduction: reduces the total income your taxes are based on.